Fish (singer): Personal life

 On 25 July 1987, Fish married his first wife, Tamara Nowy, a German model who appeared in the music videos for "Kayleigh", "Lady Nina", "Sugar Mice" and "A Gentleman's Excuse Me".
 They divorced in 2003.
-The marriage produced one daughter, Tara Rowena (Taz), who was born on 1 January 1991 and who, in 2012, was nominated for Scottish Model of the Year, but lost to Annie Lennox's daughter.
+The marriage produced one daughter.

 Following the divorce, Fish entered into a relationship with Mostly Autumn singer Heather Findlay.
 Later, he entered into a relationship with Katie Webb, and they married in April 2009.
 The couple divorced after less than a year.

-On 14 October 2017, he married his third wife, Simone Rösler, at Aberlady Church, East Lothian, Scotland.
+On 14 October 2017, he married his third wife, Simone Rösler, at Aberlady Church, East Lothian.

 In 2008, Fish stated that he would be taking at least six months off from singing due to an "irregular cell growth" in his throat.
 It was later determined not to be cancerous.

-Fish is a lifelong fan of Edinburgh football club Hibernian.
+Fish is a fan of Edinburgh football club Hibernian.
 He also has a keen interest in marine science.

-In mid-2023, Fish announced plans to permanently relocate to a 35-acre crofting smallholding on the Outer Hebridean island of Berneray (North Uist) with his wife in 2024/5, as he retires from the music industry.
+In mid-2023, Fish announced plans to permanently relocate to a 35-acre crofting smallholding on the Outer Hebridean island of Berneray, North Uist with his wife in 2024/5, as he retires from the music industry.

+Fish is self-diagnosed with autism.